 There are nine accredited podiatric medical colleges in the United States.
 Students preparing to apply to DPM schools will follow a similar pathway to those applying to MD and DO programs and will be required to sit for the MCAT.
 Applicants should be sure to check the prerequisites for the schools to which they are applying.
 While in many cases the required courses will be identical to those of MD and DO programs, nearly half of podiatry schools also recommend histology, anatomy, and physiology.
 Some schools recommend additional courses such as immunology, medical terminology, or an extra laboratory course in biology.
 DPM applicants should be sure that they demonstrate preparation for a career in podiatry.
 To learn more about careers in podiatry, explore websites of the American Podiatric Medical Association and the American Association of Colleges of Podiatric Medicine.

 The Association of American Medical Colleges has recommendations about making the most out of your gap year.
 Medical school applicants' average age at matriculation is 24 years (AMCAS), thus the trend toward students taking bridge year(s) is becoming more common.
 These additional years allow students to gain valuable experiences, leadership skills, and potentially improved GPAs and test scores.
 More information can be found here.
-There are a myriad of options for your gap year; below are a few opportunities from individuals who are especially interested in Sewanee applicants.
+There is a myriad of options for your gap year; below are a few opportunities from individuals who are especially interested in Sewanee applicants.

 Allergy and Immunology Clinic Dr. Joe LaRussa would like to hire one graduating senior who is doing a gap year or two before graduate school - those considering medicine, nursing, or PA are ideal for this experience.
 He runs a pediatric allergy and immunology clinic.
 You will be doing triage, patient education, mixing allergy formulas, conducting skin tests, and administering shots.
 He is one of the few doctors in the south who treats children with peanut and food allergies by exposing them to small doses of the substances to create long term tolerance; you will assist with this part of his practice as well.